A List of iPad Generations and Models

 The name of this model is pretty self-explanatory.
 The iPad Pro is a professional tablet, offering superior processing power and screen quality.

-Apple launched the latest iPad Pro generation in 2021.
-As with every previous generation, the fifth generation offers two models of different sizes: 11 inches and 12.9 inches.
+Apple launched the latest iPad Pro generation in 2022.
+As with every previous generation, the sixth generation offers two models of different sizes: 11 inches and 12.9 inches.

 - 11-inch model: 2,388 by 1,688 pixels